WVa gov elected chair of Southern Regional Education Board - NewsBreak

 WVa gov elected chair of Southern Regional Education Board

-CHARLESTON, W.Va.
-(AP) — West Virginia Gov. Jim Justice has been elected chairman of the Southern Regional Education Board.
+CHARLESTON, WV (AP) — West Virginia Gov. Jim Justice has been elected chairman of the Southern Regional Education Board.

 Justice was elected at the board’s annual meeting Sunday in Atlanta.
 He will lead the group’s 80–member board that includes governors, legislators and state education leaders working to improve public education at every level.